-I had a conversation with a friend of mine in Botswana recently.
+I had a conversation with a friend of mine in Botswana recently about wildlife photography, and what it takes to be a professional.
 He’d taken an amazing photograph of a leopard on a Canon Rebel T5, and with a standard 18-55mm lens he’d snapped one of the more stunning wildlife shots I’ve ever seen.
 He wanted to know if he’d be able to sell it, and my honest answer was – probably not.

 It’s not that the photo wasn’t great.
 It was.
 And it wasn’t that he isn’t a fantastic photographer.
 He is.
 The reason is that in the world of wildlife photography, he isn’t known and he isn’t considered a professional.
 At the very best his superb photo might win a prize in a small-scale travel sponsored photo competition, but nothing he’d be able to outright sell.